So this is Central Otago, much smaller authority. This is water. Theuns has done some very interesting work with them around transportation.

-Red is risk, green is good, but we don’t want to be right here because we’re overcooking it, we’re wasting money almost.
+Red is a risk, green is good, but we don’t want to be right here because we’re overcooking it, we’re wasting money almost.

-So maybe here, where we’re taking only really a very low risk, but we’re still getting a pretty good result.
+So maybe here, where we’re taking only really very low risk, but we’re still getting a pretty good result.

 But that in their case I think that was $300,000 a year that they manage to take out of their transportation budget on, quite a small network just by doing a dTIMs risk versus cost analysis.

 FEATURED IMAGE CREDIT: Shellie via Flickr Creative Commons License